 People dance their state of mind, not their demographic.
 In fact, back back in the day, when musicians were trained to use music for healing vs. distraction, they would watch dancing people and ‘diagnose’ them, and help them be better by guiding them with sound.
 Dancing and singing are very powerful medicine, they bleed from servitude.

 Speaking of dancing one’s state of mind, I watch people dance sometimes, and more often than not, people ‘perform,’ not dance their soul out.
 Even when the music is very, very good.
 It’s our culture.
 We need to be liked with such desperation!

-All my life, I have felt a strange feeling about both classical piano music (I played classical piano all my childhood, I even had a few glorious moments), and the classic genres of American music (contemporary blues, jazz, etc.).
-I liked both of them, I did, they sounded beautiful, but something…. something… I couldn’t explain it.
-Something felt like less than what my soul wanted.
+All my life, I had an unexplainable strange feeling about both classical piano music (I played the classical piano all my childhood, I even had a few glorious moments), and the classic genres of American music (contemporary blues, jazz, etc.).
+I sort of liked both of them, they were better than communist pop – but something was amiss.
+The sound talked to my intellect more so than my heart.
+It was not going deep enough, it was less than what my soul wanted.

-I understood what was missing from the piano music when I heard a piece by Bach played in its original tuning for the first time.
+And then I heard a piece by Bach played in its original tuning.
 I almost cried.
 It suddenly sounded full and completely alive.
-The modern tuning stole the soul out of it–and all these years, I didn’t know what was missing!
+It was whole.
+The modern tuning stole the soul out of music–and all these years, I had no idea~

-The role of an artist in our culture makes me livid.
+Enter-fucking-teinment.
 Welcome to the clownsmanship.
-And yes, ultimately, a true artist helps the people where the people are, and I am coming to understand it.
-But maaaaaaan….. the translation between the interfaces is murder.
+Yes, a true artist helps the people where the people are, and I am coming to understand it.
+But maaaaaaan….. the translation between the interfaces is murder

-And now, the main reason for this speech, the idea of a woman.
+And now, ladies and genlemen, the main reason for this speech, the idea of a woman.